 Instructions

-- Unfold the steak and place it on a cutting board or another work surface.
+- Unfold the steak and place it on a work surface.
 Examine it and locate the meat fibers - later, when it's cooked, you'll want to cut across them.

 - Remove the steak to a cutting board.
-Loosely cover it with foil and let it rest for 10 minutes.
+Let it rest for 10 minutes.

-- Slice the steak thinly against the grain, as shown in the video below.
+- Slice the steak thinly against the grain.
 Serve immediately.

 Notes